Skip to main content

 #

-Inspired by sum of sines which can make semi-realistic ocean shaders, I’m taking the basic idea of adding two waves with different frequencies to break up the repetitiveness.
-The result is good enough for this cartoon style.
+Sum of sines can add some semi-realistic texture to the surface of the water.
+I’m not doing that, but I am taking the basic idea of adding two waves with different frequencies to break up the repetitiveness.

 float wave(vec3 p) {